adimka/spock-example/README.md

 A "mvn clean test" from the project root directory will run your Spock tests

-My (potentially sub-optimal) solutions are available in SpockWorkshopSols.g
+My solutions are available in SpockWorkshopSols.g